Convex bodies associated to actions of reductive groups: Abstract

 \section{Abstract}

 We associate convex bodies to a wide class of graded $G$-algebras where $G$ is a connected reductive group.
-These convex bodies give information about the Hilbert function as well as the multiplicities of irreducible representations appearing in the graded algebra.
-We extend the notion of Duistermaat-Heckman measure to graded $G$-algebras and prove a Fujita type approximation theorem as well as a Brunn-Minkowski inequality for this measure.
+These convex bodies give information about the Hilbert function as well as multiplicities of irreducible representations appearing in the graded algebra.
+We extend the notion of Duistermaat-Heckman measure to graded $G$-algebras and prove a Fujita type approximation theorem and a Brunn-Minkowski inequality for this measure.
 This in particular applies to arbitrary $G$-line bundles giving an equivariant version of the theory of volumes of line bundles.
 We generalize the Brion-Kazarnowskii formula for the degree of a spherical variety to arbitrary $G$-varieties.
-And finally we generalize the Bernstein theorem regarding the intersection numbers of divisors in a toric variety to a larger class of $G$-varieties.
 Our approach follows some of the previous works of A. Okounkov.
 We use the asymptotic theory of semigroups of integral points and Newton-Okounkov bodies developed in \cite{Askold-Kiumars-Newton-Okounkov}.